Page Contents

 The best solution was to hire a law firm to manage the eviction, clear out the home, and prepare the home for the real estate market.
 This would increase the value of the house.

-- Eviction case got called before the judge.
+- The eviction case got called before the judge.

-- Successor trustee who inherits the family home got asked a series of questions to confirm the facts.
+- The successor trustee who inherits the family home was asked a series of questions to confirm the facts.

-- The Sister living in the house got asked if she had any objections.
+- The Sister living in the house was asked if she had any objections.
 There were none.

 - The sister gave her testimony.

-- The sister living in the property asked the judge for more time.
+- The sister living on the property asked the judge for more time.

 - The court issues a Writ of Possession.

-- Writ gets delivered to the Sheriff with a set of instructions.
+- The Writ gets delivered to the Sheriff with a set of instructions.

 - A notice gets posted on the property with instructions to the occupants.